Manchester City, 2015–

 Role at Manchester City

-Sterling makes most of his appearances on City’s left wing, where with his improved shooting after cutting inside and on to his right foot he has become more dangerous.
-He is almost as threatening from the right – Phil Foden’s emergence on the left side of City’s attack meant Sterling spent much of the end of 2019/20 there – and he has also played through the middle as a false nine.
+Sterling makes most of his appearances on City’s left, where with his improved shooting after cutting infield and on to his right foot he has become more dangerous.
+He is almost as threatening from the right – Phil Foden’s emergence towards the left of City’s attack meant Sterling spent much of 2019/20 there – and he has also played through the middle as a false nine.

-Guardiola asks his wide attackers to stretch the pitch by holding their position during build-up play, but the wingers remain key even when play appears to be a long way from reaching them.
-They have to be alert to the opportunity to burst diagonally from outside to in and towards goal behind the opposition full-back if a midfielder spots the chance to play them in, and it is this kind of explosive movement which can turn a slow build-up into a quick, devastating attack which catches the opposition off guard (below).
+Guardiola asks his wide attackers to stretch the pitch by holding their position during build-up play, but they remain key even when play appears to be a long way from reaching them.
+They have to be alert to the opportunity to burst diagonally from outside to in and towards goal behind their opposing full-back if a midfielder spots the chance to play them in, and it is that kind of explosive movement that can turn a slow build-up into a quick, devastating attack that catches the opposition off guard (below).
 Sterling is so in sync with his teammates that he knows exactly when to spring into life and sprint towards goal.
 The combination of his well-timed runs and speed that few defenders can match – particularly given they have to turn back towards their own goal – means he gets in on goal with remarkable consistency.

 The 20 league goals Sterling scored in 2019/20 represented a career best, but a consequence of his increased focus on scoring was him recording his lowest ever total of assists.
-In 33 appearances for the Premier League’s highest-scoring team he managed just one assist.
+In 33 appearances for the Premier League’s highest-scoring team he managed just one.

-Sterling continues adding to his game and, having developed into one of the Premier League’s most deadly goalscorers, there is little reason to think he cannot set up a few more assists.
-He is undoubtedly among the very best attackers in world football, and while City continue to strengthen all around him, Sterling remains a key figure in their expensively-assembled attack.
+Sterling continues adding to his game and, having developed into one of the Premier League’s most deadly goalscorers, there is little reason to think he cannot record more assists.
+He is undoubtedly among the very best attackers in the world, and while City continue to strengthen all around him, he remains a key figure in their expensively-assembled attack.